Applications can be picked up at the Emmett Police Department, 501 East Main Street in Emmett, Idaho or downloaded here.

 If you wish to view the Police Officer Job Description file, please click here.

-This position is for an ELIGIBILITY LIST for future anticipated patrol positions with the Emmett Police Department.
+Currently accepting applications for future POLICE OFFICER positions within the Emmett Police Department.
 Entry level applicants will be accepted with preference given to lateral applicants.

 * At least 21 years of age